 - Pale colored spots on the back of a bright red throat

-Some folks with strep will also get swollen lymph glands in their neck or suffer from vomiting or a red skin rash.
+Some people suffering from strep throat will also get swollen lymph glands in their neck.
+Others experience vomiting or a red skin rash.

-In light of the fact that every round of antibiotics potentially damages the gut in a manner than can never be 100% repaired, I think this question is worth consideration even if it may seem ludicrous at first.
+In light of the fact that every round of antibiotics potentially damages the gut in a manner than can never be 100% repaired, I think questioning the automatic use of antibiotics for every single case of strep is worth consideration.
+While some people clearly need meds, they are not necessary for everyone even if the suggestion may seem ludicrous at first.

-The complications of strep throat are, after all, extremely serious albeit rather rare.
-Scarlett fever, inflammation of the kidney, or rheumatic fever which could permanently damage the heart are all possibilities.
+The complications of strep throat are, after all, extremely serious.
+However, they are also rare especially for a healthy person with no autoimmune issues.
+Scarlet fever, inflammation of the kidney, or rheumatic fever which could permanently damage the heart are all remote possibilities.

 My serious doubts about the wisdom of using antibiotics for strep throat go back to my one and only experience with this infection the summer I turned 15.
 Strep was by far the worst sore throat I’ve ever had and the pain when I swallowed was almost unbearable to endure.